What is pneumococcal infection?

 Due to the spread of antibiotic resistance (situations when antibiotic treatment loses effectiveness, because due to their excessive use, microorganisms become insensitive to them), prevention of pneumococcal infection by vaccination becomes even more urgent.

-In Ukraine, 2 vaccines against pneumococcal infection are registered - Synflorix and Prevenar 13.
+In Kosovo, 2 vaccines against pneumococcal infection are registered - Synflorix and Prevenar 13.
 Both can be used from the age of 6 weeks.
 Synflorix is used for children under 5 years old, Prevenar 13 - for all age categories.
 The vaccination scheme depends on the age when it was started.
 The pneumococcal vaccine is one of the recommended ones and can be purchased at a pharmacy at the patient's own expense and administered in a communal medical facility where he is served, or in a private clinic.
-Since these vaccines are not included in the national vaccination calendar of Ukraine, their administration schedules are determined by the instructions for these drugs.
-(Note: In many countries, these vaccines are included in the national calendar, and vaccination schedules for these countries may differ.
-If you are in another country, follow that country's national recommendations.)

 Who primarily needs vaccination against pneumococcal infection?